-This summer saw an unprecedented rise in support for the Black Lives Matter movement, however, performative activism devalued the progress and change the movement intended to make in the first place.
+This summer saw an unprecedented rise in support for the Black Lives Matter movement, but performative activism devalued the progress that the movement intended to make in the first place.

 “The revolution will not be televised.”

 Given the current political climate and the Black Lives Matter protest movement which swept the United States this summer, this quote has been thrown around quite a lot in recent months on social media.
 A reference from Gil-Scott Heron’s 1971 “The Revolution Will Not Be Televised,” self-proclaimed radicals use it to remind Internet audiences that revolutionary movements are rendered incomplete stories when curated by the media, but also, that such movements must take place inside of us, on our streets, and in the legal system.
 In other words, we cannot sit at home and watch the protests from a distance.

 So why is it that, in our current moment, we mainly participate in the revolution on social media?